toggledbits/VenstarColorTouch/README.md

 * `urn:upnp-org:serviceId:HVAC_UserOperatingMode1`: `SetModeTarget` (Off, AutoChangeOver, HeatOn, CoolOn), `GetModeTarget`, `GetModeStatus`
 * `urn:upnp-org:serviceId:HVAC_FanOperatingMode1`: `SetMode` (Auto, ContinuousOn), `GetMode`
-* `urn:upnp-org:serviceId:TemperatureSetpoint1`: `SetCurrentSetpoint`, `GetCurrentSetpoint`
+* `urn:upnp-org:serviceId:TemperatureSetpoint1`: `SetApplication`, `SetCurrentSetpoint`, `GetCurrentSetpoint` (UPnP standard)
+* `urn:upnp-org:serviceId:TemperatureSetpoint1_Heat` and `_Cool`: `SetCurrentSetpoint`, `GetCurrentSetpoint` (Vera's version of UPnP)

+The `SetCurrentSetpoint` action function a bit differently from UPnP, and this is a Vera-ism.
+When the action is called with the `urn:upnp-org:serviceId:TemperatureSetpoint1_Heat` service, the heating setpoint is changed, and when called with the `urn:upnp-org:serviceId:TemperatureSetpoint1_Cool` service, the cooling setpoint is changed.
+It is also possible to use the UPnP `SetApplication` and `SetCurrentSetpoint` method in the standard `urn:upnp-org:serviceId:TemperatureSetpoint1` service.
+An enhancement for this plugin is that the new setpoint can be specified with units (e.g. "15C" or "72F"), to allow a setpoint to be set in units other than that which the thermostat is configured to display.

-The plug-in also provides many of the state variables behind these services.
+The plug-in also provides many of the common state variables behind these services.
 In addition, the plug-in maintains the `CurrentTemperature` state variable of the `urn:upnp-org:serviceId:TemperatureSensor1` service (current ambient temperature as reported by the gateway).
 If humidity information is returned by the thermostat, the `CurrentLevel` state variable of the `urn:micasaverde-com:serviceId:HumiditySensor1` service is also available.

 ## Vera Android and iOS Applications ##

-Due to limitations of the Vera Android and iOS (iPhone) apps, most plugin devices do not appear in those apps, and this plugin is no exception.
+Due to limitations of the Vera mobile apps, most plugin devices do not appear in those apps, and this plugin is no exception.
 This limitation should be familiar to most Vera users.

 ## ImperiHome Integration ##

-ImperiHome does not, by default, detect many plugin devices, including this one.
+Like the Vera mobile apps, ImperiHome does not, by default, detect many plugin devices, including this one.
 However, it is possible to configure this plugin for use with ImperiHome, as the plugin implements the [ImperiHome ISS API](http://dev.evertygo.com/api/iss).

 To connect to ImperiHome: